univ-ai/welcomenew/_courses/ai3-c1.md

 > If you would like to apply to this course, please go [here](https://application.univ.ai/).

-> We also provide this course as part of our Masters and Accelerated program, check this [link](https://univ.ai/programs) out to get more information and apply.
+> We also provide this course as part of our Master ML and AI program, check this [link](https://univ.ai/programs) out to get more information and apply.

 ## The Team